Culture Summit Abu Dhabi

 CultureSummit 2017 in Abu Dhabi, UAE.

 Culture Summit Abu Dhabi is a summit that convenes leaders from the worlds of the arts, media, public policy, and technology.

 It was organized and produced by The Rothkopf Group (TRG) and The Canales Project Ventures (TCPV), along with the Abu Dhabi Department of Culture & Tourism.

 From 2019 onward, the summit has been fully organized and hosted by DCT Abu Dhabi.
 Culture Summit Abu Dhabi is now organized by the Department of Culture and Tourism – Abu Dhabi (DCT Abu Dhabi), in partnership with global institutions such as UNESCO, the Design Museum, and the Recording Academy.
 DCT Abu Dhabi leads all programming, planning, and execution for the summit.

 Culture Summit 2018 took place at Saadiyat Island, Abu Dhabi, UAE, throughout April 8-12, 2018, and was focused on the theme of “Unexpected Collaborations.”
-The event featured a series of curated performances, exhibits, and interventions by renowned artists and musicians across the world.
-The performances came from everywhere, from the European Union Youth Orchestra to Abu Dhabi’s Bait Al Oud musical academy, with new collaborations transcending disciplinary and cultural boundaries.

 The most recent edition, held from 27–29 April 2025, explored the theme “Culture for Humanity and Beyond,” focusing on how culture can foster resilience, address global challenges, and be shaped by rapid technological advances such as artificial intelligence.
 Earlier editions focused on themes such as “A Matter of Time” (2024), with an expanding agenda on heritage, creativity, and cross-disciplinary dialogue.